3letteragency/astra-ksp/devlog.md

     -   Most of the [Vessel](https://krpc.github.io/krpc/python/api/space-center/vessel.html), [CelestialBody](https://krpc.github.io/krpc/python/api/space-center/vessel.html), [Flight](https://krpc.github.io/krpc/python/api/space-center/flight.html), [Orbit](https://krpc.github.io/krpc/python/api/space-center/orbit.html), and [kRPC](https://krpc.github.io/krpc/python/api/krpc/krpc.html) functions

     This should all give a pretty good picture of what is going on in the game so we can begin flying and experimenting with the Control and Flight functions.

+<a id="org9ef90e7"></a>

+# <span class="timestamp-wrapper"><span class="timestamp">&lt;2020-10-03 Sat&gt;</span></span>

+-   Another Saturday.
+I got the KSP systemd service and automatated opening the firewall for kRPC ports for connections from the controlling machine.
+Once I build the final image esetting to the base game becomes a matter of just \`terraform destroy; terraform apply\`.
+Time to start piping data into OpenMCT and GMAT.